48th Highlanders of Canada

 The 48th Highlanders of Canada is a Canadian Forces Primary Reserve infantry regiment based in Toronto, Ontario, parading out of Moss Park Armoury.
 The regiment is part of 4th Canadian Division's 32 Canadian Brigade Group.

+The regiment was formed in 1891, and a battalion using the 48th's badges and tartan fought in France and Flanders in the First World War.
+The regiment fielded an overseas battalion for the Second World War that fought in Sicily, Italy and northwestern Europe.

 Regimental Badge

 Description

-On a torteau the number 48 Argent above a scroll Azure edged and inscribed HIGHLANDERS in letters Argent, all encircled by a belt Azure edged buckled and inscribed DILEAS GU BRATH in letters Argent, overall in chief on a wreath Argent and Gules a falcon's head couped Argent.
+On a torteau the number 48 Argent above a scroll Azure edged and inscribed "Highlanders" in capital letters Argent, all encircled by a belt Azure edged buckled and inscribed "dileas gu brath" in capital letters Argent, overall in chief on a wreath Argent and Gules a falcon's head couped Argent.

 Symbolism

 The falcon's head is adopted from the crest of the Clan Davidson, the regiment's first commanding officer being Lieutenant-Colonel John Irvine Davidson, and the predominant colours of red and blue are from the Davidson tartan that the regiment wears.
-The number "48" and the word "HIGHLANDERS" are a form of the regimental title and "DILEAS GU BRATH" is the motto of the regiment.
+The number "48" and the word "Highlanders" are a form of the regimental title and "dileas gu brath" is the motto of the regiment.